 I spent the following three and a half months in a locked Psych ward.

-Each one of us has a story that shames us, it can trap us in a sort of hell, but sometimes to escape hell, we must find words to express its grievance.
+Each one of us has a story that shames us, it can trap us in a sort of hell, but sometimes to escape hell, we must find words to express our grievance.
 I used to think this would be one that I could not share for fear of losing someone whom I love(d).
 Now I fear that if I don’t share it, someone may lose their way, they may find themselves lost, alone, aberrant, and of course, crazy.
 I would rather lose every friend I have for the sacrifice of gaining that one that reached out to me in need.
 The one that discovered hope, when they felt there was none left.
-But, if you can find clarity, if you can trust that there are people in this world that care first for others, and second for themselves, than you, and they, will walk with you through hell.
+But, if you can find clarity if you can trust that there are people in this world that care first for others, and second for themselves, then you, and they will walk with you through hell.
 When we have true friends, they don’t leave us when the going gets rough.
 They stop at nothing to see that we realize how important we are, in their life.
-They don’t call you, Pyscho, MisFit, Crazy.
+They don’t call you, Pyscho, MisFit, or Crazy.
 They call you, Friend.
 That having us is a joy, a blessing, a God-send.
-A true friend does not judge, does not keep a score card and knows that we are them, should they ever need us and not out of guilt or because a favor needs returning.
+A true friend does not judge, does not keep a scorecard, and knows that we are them, should they ever need us, and not out of guilt or because a favor needs returning.
 No, a true friend stands by knowing that without our connection we are only half of ourselves.

 Never give up hope.
 When you are at your weakest, grasp for straws.
 Dial for help.
 Swallow your pride.
 Do not fear that you will be labeled, CRAZY, for the rest of your life, even by those you thought would stand behind you through thick and thin.
-One of the best pieces of advice given to me were these words:
+One of the best pieces of advice given to me was these words:

 “They already think you’re crazy.
 Nothing you do, or say, will change their opinion.
 Absolutely nothing, therefore, be yourself.
 Only you know the journey and the victory.”